-Simple StyleSo you have just had a baby and brought he/she home and now what?
-You may have mustard up enough energy to leave the house and take baby out for the first time, but what do you wear?
+Simple StyleSo you have just had a baby and brought his/her home and now what?
+You may have mustered up enough energy to leave the house and take the baby out for the first time, but what do you wear?
 How do you dress your new mom body?
 What styles and silhouettes would look the best and flattering as you adjust to the "new normal" of being a mama and your body is in transition?

 Or maybe you are a veteran mama with a few big or little ones in tow and haven't quite gotten back to yourself or your sense of style and need a little boost.

-For celebrities, you can definitely chalk that up to them being able to afford and having an amazing team of top notch professionals and supportive products to aid in them recovering and transitioning seamlessly back into their prior lives, not skipping a beat.
+For celebrities, you can definitely chalk that up to them being able to afford and having an amazing team of top-notch professionals and supportive products to aid in the recovering and transitioning seamlessly back into their prior lives, not skipping a beat.

 • Bekung Belly Wraps

 Traditionally a long piece of unbleached muslin cloth, most times hand-dyed for color that mamas use to wrap their bellies in knot stacks either by themselves or with assistance, providing back support, in addition, to help flatten the tummy post-baby.
 See an example here.